SurniaUlula/wpsso-organization/readme.txt

 <p><strong>Control your Organization markup for Google's Knowledge Graph.</strong></p>

 <ul>
+<li>Customize your Website name, alternate name, description, and URL for each WordPress local / language / region.</li>
-<li>Select an Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.), Organization logo and/or banner.</li>
+<li>Select an Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.), logo and/or banner for Articles.</li>
-<li>Add Place / Location information to your Schema Organization markup.</li>
+<li>Add Local SEO Place / Location information to your Schema Organization markup.</li>
-<li>Select a different Publisher for the Schema Article markup.</li>
+<li>Select a different Publisher for your Schema Article markup.</li>
 <li>Select an Organizer or Performer for the Schema Event markup.</li>
 </ul>